 If you know what you’re doing even without automation and your account is structured correctly, automated bidding is excellent.

 But if you’re new to Google Ads, don’t waste your budget in hopes of letting your account run on autopilot.
+It takes time to find the best bidding strategy for you.

 Should You Use Google Automated Bidding?